 However in 1991 she left New Zealand for Sweden and married Swedish writer Lars Ardelius.
 She kept writing under her maiden name but now in Swedish.
 She has written one short story collection (Kalenderflickorna, 1998) based in New Zealand and five more novels.
 One of these (Silversalt, 2002) is set in Little Huia, northwest of Auckland and is based on the writer´s own experience of living with a hippy-like film crew in an old farmhouse while shooting a 16 mm featurefilm (Test Pictures, 1972).

-She has written three non-fiction books in Swedish for young adults about such varied subjects as Charles Darwin, Marie Curie and the history of Cosa Nostra in Sicily.
+She has written three non-fiction books in Swedish for young adults about such varied subjects as Charles Darwin, Marie Curie, the history of Cosa Nostra in Sicily and Leonardo da Vinci.

-She is currently working on two projects – a novel about one of Charles and Emma Darwins daughters and a book about Leonardo da Vinci for young adults.
+She is currently working on a novel about three of the daughters of Charles and Emma Darwin.

 More information can be found (in Swedish, with English translation available) on her publisher’s web site:

-Carin wrote about staying at Michael King Writers Centre:
+Carin wrote about staying at Michael King Writers Centre (2017):

 “I have completed a 20-page synopsis for a book about Leonardo da Vinci for young adults and continued writing on a novel about one of Charles and Emma Darwins daughters – the most ”enigmatic” of their ten children.
 Much to my own surprise I even wrote a poem in English about Cheltenham Beach!”